-- Assessed applications are discussed and ranked by the Panel. - Final ranking and recommendations agreed by Panel with consideration of any conditions of funding or adjustment to the funding amount requested by the applicant. - Arts Queensland staff are available to answer questions and provide further information where required, such as clarifying any issues in relation to guidelines, policies, and priorities. - Arts Queensland staff record the recommendations of the panel and report internally on the assessment process.
+- Assessed applications are discussed and ranked by the Panel. - Final ranking and recommendations agreed by Panel with consideration of any conditions of funding or adjustment to the funding amount requested by the applicant. - Arts Queensland staff are available to answer questions and provide further information where required, such as clarifying any issues in relation to guidelines, policies, and priorities. - The Panel may seek additional advice from industry experts to support moderation and recommendations - Arts Queensland staff record the recommendations of the panel and report internally on the assessment process.